Omkar-Mokashi/TrainRoutes/README.md

 3. Test coverage

 - Optimal Solution: Dijkstra's Algorithm for finding the shortest path, used DFS for finding the number of trips.
-- Desgin Patterns: Strategy designn pattern as we have different algorithms for different cases
+- Design Patterns: Strategy design pattern as we have different algorithms for different cases
 - Test Coverage: The major functional public methods have test coverage + all the specific test cases provider have been solved.

 The high level flow of the program: